-14. Enter tut\testset in the Test Name field and select Describe Test from the Queries menu.
+14. Enter tut\testset in the Test Name field and select Describe Test from the Queries menu on the main Tester screen.

 This displays the test set information in the display area of the main window.

 15. Select Run Test from the Test menu, enter tut\testset in the Test Name field in the Run Test dialog box.